-There must be a prototype, which, together with the poster will be presented to potential users.
-This presentation must be documented by a video, which is also handed-in via WISEflow immediately before the exam (see deadlines on Study Update).
+There must be a prototype, which, must be presented to potential users.
+This presentation must be documented by a video, which must be handed-in via WISEflow immediately before the exam (see deadlines on Study Update).

 The prototype can either be presented as a physical product or as an illustration through the use of simulation tools.
-The prototype must not be handed-in but must be presented in connection with the group presentation.
+The prototype must not be handed-in, but must be presented in connection with the group presentation.